List of Doctor Who: The Classic Series audio plays by Big Finish: The Great Beyond (2024)

-Hooklight
+Hooklight (2025)

 On 23 May 2024, Big Finish announced their slate of boxsets for 2025.
 Senior Producer John Ainsworth said "...in 2025, Peter Davison stars in a 12-part Fifth Doctor story for the first time ever.
 It's an epic featuring new worlds, new creatures and a searing light that could burn everything to dust."
 The two boxsets are scheduled for release in April and May 2025, respectively.